Aims of the project

 Background and goals

 In March 2014, four Head Teachers, Simon Davies, Kenny Fitzpatrick, Ian Jungius and Melanie Hunt met and discussed the idea of joining forces to create a collaborative project that would inspire our young people.
-Coastal Schools Partnership (East Sussex) has moved from strength to strength since then, now encompassing 14 partnership schools from across Eastbourne and the surrounding area.
+Coastal Schools Partnership (East Sussex) has moved from strength to strength since then, now encompassing over 10 partnership schools from across Eastbourne and the surrounding area.

 Each school provides a ‘Champion’ (someone with energy, enthusiasm and commitment) from each of the schools.
 This group meets four times a year and develops and drives forward initiatives and ideas.
 The Head Teachers also meet regularly and the Operational group reports to them through the appointed Chair and administrator.
 A yearly report and accounts also go to this group for signing off.
 Each partner school provides £750 to a central pot for use across the agreed projects and priorities for each year.